Table of Contents

 - Pizza: Add to pizza sauce for a spicy kick

-- Toast: Spread across toast with cheese and pickles or meat
+- Toast: Spread across toast with cheese and pickles

 What is The Difference Between Harissa and Rose Harissa?